jitp-journal/staging/STAGE.md

 If you see the option to do so, check the box for **automatically update document styles**.

 NB: If you're loading the template but nothing seems to change, try detaching the template using the same menus as above, and then reattach it again.
-It's a bit of a kludge, but it seems to help. `¯\_(ツ)_/¯`
+Or close the file and open it again.
+It's a bit of kludge-work, but it seems to help. `¯\_(ツ)_/¯`

 ### 1c.
 Apply the template styles